Jheanelle Wilkins facts for kids

 Early career

 Wilkins started as an intern at the Leadership Conference on Civil and Human Rights in 2008 and has served in various roles, including field assistant, field associate, and field manager.
 She now serves as the group's Director of State and Local Government Affairs.
-During her tenure at The Leadership Conference, she has worked to advance immigration reform, education equity, and civil rights legislation, including the Justice Reinvestment Act, which eliminated mandatory minimum sentences for nonviolent offenders in Maryland.
+During her tenure at The Leadership Conference, she has worked to advance immigration reform, education equity, and civil rights legislation by training and mobilizing local leaders all over the country.

 She served on the board of the Montgomery County Association of Black Democrats and was active with the Montgomery County Young Democrats.
 In 2014, she was elected to the Montgomery County Democratic Central Committee.